Five sleep profiles that shape your brain and health

 The fourth type of sleep was defined solely by its duration.
 Fewer hours of nighttime rest correlated with more aggressive behavior, as well as difficulties in processing emotions, speech, and fluid intelligence.

 Finally, the fifth profile was largely characterized by sleep disturbances and frequent awakenings during the night.
-Participants in this group exhibited aggressive behavior and similar to those in the fourth profile.
-However, they also showed more pronounced issues with thinking, anxiety, and elevated .
+Participants in this group exhibited aggressive behavior similar to those in the fourth profile.
+However, they also showed more pronounced issues with thinking and anxiety.
 These volunteers were often smokers and regularly consumed alcohol, as reported by Science Alert.

-“Different sleep profiles are supported by unique brain activity patterns identified through MRI; thus, it can be suggested that sleep not only affects health and behavior but also the functioning and activity of the brain,” noted neurobiologist Aurora Perro, a co-author of the study.
+“Different sleep profiles are supported by unique brain activity patterns identified through MRI, suggesting that sleep not only affects health and behavior but also brain function,” said neurobiologist Aurora Perro, a co-author of the study.

-The team hopes that the results of their work will help doctors more effectively diagnose and treat sleep disorders, as well as related health issues.
+The team hopes their results will help doctors diagnose and treat sleep disorders and related health problems more effectively.

 The findings of the study were published in the journal PLOS Biology.